arkime/arkime/release/README.txt

 Basic Moloch Installation steps:
  1) Download a Moloch build for 64bit Ubuntu 14.04, Ubuntu 16.04, Centos 6, or Centos 7 from http://molo.ch/index.html#downloads
  2) Install package
- 3) Configure basic moloch items (only need to do once) /data/moloch/bin/Configure
+ 3) Configure basic moloch items by running the Configure script (this needs to be done only once) /data/moloch/bin/Configure
  4a) If NOT using the demo Elasticsearch, download, install, start elasticsearch 2.4.x or 5.4.x recommended
       https://www.elastic.co/downloads/past-releases